Notes on the Geography of The Western United States: Downtown Dallas I

 The startlingly monumental Greenwood Cemetery was established in 1896 and is now wrapped in the new apartment blocks that fringe Uptown.

 No downtown Dallas street looks the way it did in 1900, but you don't have to go far to find a street that does.
 This is Elm a mile to the east, in the neighborhood called Deep Ellum, or Deep Elm.

 The only survivor from that era on downtown Elm is Milliners Supply, which opened in 1911 and closed in 2005.
 A sign in the window suggests in 2007 that the building would make a fine restaurant.
 Maybe.
 Customers could come from the hotel on the right, as well as from the city's tallest building (the Bank of America Building), which is just across the street.

-Another feet of the building, cursed by a footprint that measures 25 feet by 150.
+Another view of the building, cursed by a footprint that measures 25 feet by 150.

 Detail at the entrance.

-And another, this one having survived a conversion to a restaurant.
+And another, this one having survived conversion to a restaurant.

 More conversions in progress.